Woman sits alone on a couch looking at laptop.

 Table of contents

-1. You have the right to know why you were denied for a secured credit card.
+1. You have the right to know why you were denied a secured credit card.

-2. You can take action to correct any issues that caused your credit card application to be denied.
+2. You can take action to correct any issues that led to the denial of your credit card application.

-3. Monitoring your credit report can help you learn when to apply for a secured card again.
+3. Credit report monitoring can help you learn when to apply for a secured card again.

-If your application for a secured credit card is rejected, find out why you were denied (you have the right to know) and explore your options to build your credit history.
+If your application for a secured credit card is rejected, you have a legal right to know why you were denied.
+There are a few options you can explore to build your credit history.

 1. Check why you were denied for a secured card

-You have the right to know if information in your credit report prevented you from being granted credit, insurance, or employment, according to the Federal Trade Commission.
-If you apply for a secured credit card (or any credit card) and are turned down, the credit card issuer is required to provide you with a letter explaining why your application was declined.
-You're also entitled to a free copy of your credit report when you’re denied for credit, and the letter should explain how to get your report.
+You have the right to know if information in your credit report prevented you from being granted credit, insurance, or employment, according to the Fair Credit Reporting Act.
+The credit card issuer must send you a letter giving details for denying your application.
+You can also get a free copy of your credit report when you’re denied for credit, and the letter should explain how to get your report from a credit bureau.

 2. Correct the issue that got you denied for the secured credit card